Provably Robust Detection of Out-of-distribution Data (almost) for free: Error Bars

 \section{Error Bars}

 In order to be mindful of our resource consumption we restrict the computation of error bars to our experiments on CIFAR10.
-We rerun our experiments using the same hyperparameters $5$ times.
-We compute the mean and the standard deviations for our models for all metrics shown in Table~\ref{Tab:MainTable}.
+Additionally, because the dataloader was much faster we ran these experiments using 80M Tiny Images as an out-distribution as opposed to OpenImages.
+We reran our experiments using the same hyperparameters $5$ times.
+We computed the mean and the standard deviations for our models for all metrics shown in Table~\ref{Tab:OpenImagesResults}.
 The results are shown in Table~\ref{Tab:ErrorBars}.
 We see that the fluctuations across different runs are indeed rather small.
 Furthermore, the clean performance of OE and \method{} show no significant discrepancies.